Microbiology and Biotechnology

 Core Objectives – The main objectives and goals.

 The primary goal of CCRAS in Microbiology and Biotechnology is to enhance the credibility of Ayurveda through modern scientific approaches.
-The research aims to investigate the antimicrobial properties of Ayurvedic formulations, coded drugs, and medicinal plants; Develop evidence-based validation of traditional medicines; and conduct biotechnological studies to explore the molecular mechanisms of Ayurvedic therapies and establish standardized testing protocols for Ayurvedic formulations.
+The research aims to investigate the antimicrobial properties of Ayurvedic formulations, coded drugs, and medicinal plants; to develop evidence-based validation of traditional medicines; and to conduct biotechnological studies to explore the molecular mechanisms of Ayurvedic therapies and to establish standardized testing protocols for Ayurvedic formulations.

 Peripheral Institutes Involved (in Microbiology and Biotechnology) – A pictorial representation on the Map of India highlighting the associated peripheral institutes.